Two people ski touring in harsh weather in the mountains.

 Weather in the mountains

-The weather in the mountains can change quickly and make your trip tougher than expected.
-That’s why it’s important to keep track of the latest forecast.
-On this page you’ll find up-to-date information about snow conditions and water levels.
+Weather in the mountains can change quickly and make your trip more challenging than expected.
+That’s why it’s important to stay up to date with the latest forecast.
+Here you’ll find the most recent information on snow conditions and water levels.

 2025-10-29

-At the moment, there is no current information available about water levels or snow depth in the mountains.
-When available, it will be posted here.
+There is currently no updated information on water levels or snow depth in the mountains.
+When available, it will be published here.

 Stay updated on snow conditions and water levels

-1. SMHI (opens in new tab) provides information on both weather and snow depth.
+1. SMHI (opens in new tab) provides information on weather and snow depth.

-2. Lavinprognoser.se (opens in new tab) offers avalanche forecasts as well as useful guides and tips.
+2. Lavinprognoser.se (opens in new tab) offers avalanche information as well as useful guides and tips.

 3. The Mountain Safety Council (opens in new tab) has a number of weather cameras in different areas and advice for your mountain tour.

-4. Staff at our mountain stations can offer advice about the local area, but may not always have up-to-date information about an entire trail.
-All mountain stations and most mountain cabins and mountain hotels display local weather forecasts at the reception.
+5. Staff at our mountain stations can offer advice about the local area, but may not always have up-to-date information for an entire trail.
+All mountain stations and most cabins and mountain hotels display local weather forecasts at reception.

 Perceived temperature at different wind speeds: